henrikstengaard/classicwb-lite-package/README.md

 ## Description

 ClassicWB LITE Package contains ClassicWB LITE v28 created by Bloodwych from EAB.

+ClassicWB LITE is feature rich Workbench enhancement by Bloodwych targeted A1200 using 4/8/16 colour screenmode using PAL / NTSC / Non-Interlaced 640x256 display.

 With permission from Bloodwych it's been converted to a package for HstWB Installer.